Octavian47/Traffic-tracker/README.md

 Note: If you are using XAMPP, you can create the `traffic_tracker` database and import the SQL file using the instructions provided in the installation section.
 If you are using another software, refer to its documentation for instructions on creating a new database and importing an SQL file.
 Please to not forget to change the connection log in credentials in the db_connection.js if necessary.

+## Installation

 ### Database Schema

+Set up a database using this schema, or import it from the sql file from the repository

         -- Create traffic_tracker database
         CREATE DATABASE traffic_tracker;